Ellis Park Stadium: History

-In 1889 when after a long and hard-fought battle the Transvaal Rugby Football Union (now the Golden Lions Rugby Union) was formed and established a domain.
+In 1889, the Transvaal Rugby Football Union (now the Golden Lions Rugby Union) was formed and established a domain.
 The first games were played at the Wanderers Club's stadium whose grounds were situated where Johannesburg Park Station is today.
 Rows between the different rugby clubs as well as the Wanderers Club's claim of the field for the use of cricket games, forced the Transvaal Rugby Football Union to look for an alternative.

 An area with a quarry and garbage dumps in Doornfontein was identified in, 1927 as the possible alternative.
 The Transvaal Rugby Football Union negotiated with the Johannesburg City Council's J. D. Ellis (after whom Ellis Park was named) for the availability of these grounds and 13 acre was made available.
 On 10 October 1927 the final rental agreement was signed.
 A quote of £600 was accepted for the grass and with a loan from the city council to the amount of £5,000, the building of the new stadium could commence.
 The stadium was built in eight months and in June 1928 the first test was played against the All Blacks.
 Thus was born Ellis Park which became internationally renowned and synonymous with rugby.
 Crowds of between 38,000 and a record crowd of 95,000 against the British and Irish Lions (in 1955) attended the matches.

 Ellis Park played the host for cricket matches after an agreement was reached between Transvaal Rugby Football Union and The Transvaal Cricket Union.
 From 1947 when the cricket pitch was laid until 1956, Ellis Park was host to various cricket matches with the final games played in the 1953/54 series against New Zealand.
 Cricket then moved to its new venue where the current Wanderers still is today.